How To Use Red Light Therapy for Testosterone: Don’t.

 Lifestyle Changes

 Diet.
 A balanced diet rich in whole foods supports hormone production and overall well-being.
 Healthy fats found in avocados, olive oil, nuts, and fatty fish are essential for hormone synthesis, including testosterone.
 Protein from lean meats, eggs, and legumes helps build and maintain muscle mass, while complex carbohydrates from whole grains and vegetables provide sustained energy.
 Deficiencies in nutrients like zinc and vitamin D have been linked to lower testosterone, so including foods like shellfish, beef, eggs, and fortified dairy is important.
+A study published in Clinical Endocrinology found a significant association between vitamin D status and serum androgen levels in men, with lower vitamin D corresponding to lower testosterone (4).
 Consider having your vitamin D levels checked, as supplementation may be beneficial if your healthcare provider recommends it.

 Focus on eating whole, minimally processed foods and include a source of healthy fat and protein at each meal.
 Aim to eat a variety of colorful fruits and vegetables to ensure you are getting a broad range of nutrients.

 Exercise.
 Regular physical activity, especially resistance training like weightlifting, has been shown to support testosterone levels.
+A review published in Sports Medicine confirmed that resistance exercise acutely increases testosterone concentrations, with the effect being most pronounced during high-volume, moderate-to-high-intensity training involving large muscle groups (5).
 Exercise helps reduce body fat, which is important because excess fat can lead to increased conversion of testosterone to estrogen.
 High-intensity interval training (HIIT) is also effective for supporting hormone health.

 Aim for at least 150 minutes of moderate physical activity each week and include strength training exercises two to three times per week.
 Choose activities you enjoy so you can stay consistent and make exercise a regular part of your routine.

 Sleep.
 Quality sleep is crucial for hormone regulation.
+Research published in the Journal of the American Medical Association demonstrated that restricting sleep to 5 hours per night for one week reduced daytime testosterone levels by 10 to 15% in young healthy men (6).
 Most testosterone release occurs during deep sleep, so poor sleep or chronic sleep deprivation can significantly lower your levels.
 Adults should aim for 7 to 9 hours of sleep per night.
 Set a consistent sleep schedule, even on weekends, and create a relaxing bedtime routine.
 Limiting screen time and caffeine in the evening can make it easier to fall asleep, while keeping your bedroom cool, dark, and quiet supports the restful, uninterrupted sleep your body needs.

 Stress management.
 Chronic stress raises levels of cortisol, a hormone that can suppress testosterone production.
+A study in Hormones and Behavior demonstrated the inverse relationship between cortisol and testosterone, showing that elevated cortisol levels are associated with decreased testosterone (7).
 Managing stress through relaxation techniques, mindfulness, physical activity, or hobbies can help keep your hormones balanced.
 Practice deep breathing, meditation, or yoga regularly, and make sure to take breaks throughout your day.
 Spending time outdoors and with loved ones can also help you maintain a sense of calm and balance.

 Medical Treatments